simon-ritchie/apysc/docs_src/source/debug_info.md

 ## Notes about the debug mode setting

-The `DebugInfo` class setting will be ignored if the debug mode isn't enabled, so you don't need to drop that setting when debugging is ended.
+If the debug mode isn't enabled, the apysc ignores the `DebugInfo` class setting, so you don't need to drop that setting when debugging ends.

 ## Basic usage for a method call

-If the `callable_` argument value is a method, then the `class_` argument is also required to export class information, as follows:
+Suppose the `callable_` argument value is a method.
+In that case, this interface also requires the `class_` argument to export class information, as follows:

 ```py
 # runnable